rfbproto/rfbproto/rfbproto.rst

 On a conventional mouse, buttons 1, 2 and 3 correspond to the left, middle and right buttons on the mouse.
-On a wheel mouse, each step of the wheel upwards is represented by a press and release of button 4, and each step downwards is represented by a press and release of button 5.
+On a wheel mouse, each step of the wheel is represented by a press and release of a certain button.
+Button 4 means up, button 5 means down, button 6 means left and button 7 means right.

 =============== ==================== ========== =======================
 No. of bytes    Type                 [Value]    Description